 Are you concerned about medical care that a doctor has provided?

 We can help you deal with the situation.
 If you are unhappy about a professional interaction with a doctor, you have some choices to make.
 Almost always, your best first step is to speak to the doctor directly about your concern.
-If you do not wish to speak to do so or if talking does not resolve matters, you can call or email the Complaints Coordinator at the College (709-726-8546 or email@example.com).
+If you do not wish to do so or if talking does not resolve matters, you can call or email the Complaints Coordinator at the College (709-726-8546 or email@example.com).
 We can suggest next steps - including filing a complaint about the doctor.

 Filing a complaint is a serious matter that may harm your relationship with your doctor—but it can bring attention to an issue that may protect the public.
 It is the College’s duty to review all complaints.
 That process can take a few months or longer, depending on the complexity of the complaint.